-The Choir rehearses from 7-9 PM on Thursdays.
+The Choir– Rehearsals are from 7-9 PM on Thursdays.
 New members are always welcome.
 See Nicholas Baumann.

 Nick’s Place – We give non-perishable goods to this halfway house for young men recovering from substance abuse.
 See Monica Pelt or Thomas Hurlock.

-A Holy Apostles Commemorative Tile, fashioned by our warden, John Hume of Sligo Creek Tile, contains our name, the psalm verse, “I was glad when they said unto me: Let us go into the house of the Lord,” and a lovely view of our new-old church.
-Copies are available for sale for support of the parish for $45.
-Let it remind us to pray for each other and for God’s will to be followed in the use of His gifts.
+A Commemorative Tile fashioned by our warden, John Hume of Sligo Creek Tile, contains our name, the psalm verse, “I was glad when they said unto me: Let us go into the house of the Lord,” and a lovely view of our new-old church.
+These are for sale for $45.
+Lit can remind us to pray for each other and help us tell our story.

 Other Ways to Support the Parish – We accept credit cards!
-We have a card reader that works with smart phones, so, outside of services, get together with Matushka Dorothy, to make any donations or purchases.
+We have a card reader that works with smart phones, so, outside of services, get together with the treasurer or her designee, to make any donations or purchases.